 The Fluent Forever app, like other apps, is based on a source code (which is really just a long chain of text commands).
 The code is stored in a software development system – we use one called Github – where it forms a tree-like structure.
-Each branch of the tree represents a different feature in the app (language choices, picture clicks, flashcard styles etc.).
+Each branch of the tree represents a different feature in the app: language choices, picture clicks, flashcard styles, etc.

 Does the flashcard need to have questions and answers?
 Underlined words?
 Flipping capabilities?
 Does it have the option to be right or wrong?
 John has spent the last year working alongside software developer Mokriya to answer these types of questions and create the code that will bring them to life.

-When the coding for a branch is complete it is merged back into the main trunk.
+When the coding for a branch is complete, it is merged back into the main trunk.
 While this is normally a good thing, an unstable branch can wreak havoc on the whole structure!
 This is just one of the many issues that John and our testers have had to deal with in trying to perfect the Fluent Forever app.

 Testing, testing (and more testing!)

 Vinny Reddy is our resident Fluent Forever app tester.
-For every viable version of the app there are dozens which must be reviewed, tested and discarded.
+For every viable version of the app, there are dozens which must be reviewed, tested, and discarded.
 While most development work happens through an emulator (virtual software which allows a computer screen to look and act like a phone), the testing itself happens on actual physical devices.

 Our Fluent Forever testers use a wide range of tests including Soak Testing (running the app for hours and days), Stress Testing (overloading the number of users or clicking on too many things at once), and Smoke Testing (basically looking for anything that’s on fire – major app crashes, unfinished drop-down menus, etc.)

 The best bugs are the ones that can easily be recreated.
 If we can make them happen once, we can find a way to stop them from happening again!
 Once a bug is reproduced, it is sent back to Mokriya to fix.

-Trying to get a version that is free of bugs (or at least, of known bugs) takes an amazing amount of time and patience!
+Trying to get a version that is free of bugs – or at least, of known bugs – takes an amazing amount of time and patience!

 What happens now?

-There are a variety of answers to this – sometimes the bugs cause a delay, sometimes the time required to develop or test a feature takes longer than expected.
+There are a variety of answers to this.
+Sometimes the bugs cause a delay, sometimes the time required to develop or test a feature takes longer than expected.
 But the simple answer is this: We need to know what we are releasing before we can release it.

 As John points out, a developer’s job is to juggle the many priorities of the product.
-What features are essential to have on the first version of the app and which ones can wait?
+What features are essential to have on the first version of the app, and which ones can wait?
 Is it better to have fewer languages with more features or more languages with less?

 Our goal at Fluent Forever is to put out the best language learning app on the market and to continue to develop it, test it, update it, and support it.
-And that’s exactly how we plan to spend our time over the next few weeks, months and years.
-(So that hopefully you can spend your time learning a language!!)
+And that’s exactly how we plan to spend our time over the next few weeks, months, and years (so that, hopefully, you can spend your time learning a language!)